rayokota/hgraphdb/README.md

 ## Pagination

 Once an index is defined, results can be paginated.
-HGraphDB supports [keyset pagination] (http://use-the-index-luke.com/no-offset), for both vertex and edge indices.
+HGraphDB supports [keyset pagination](http://use-the-index-luke.com/no-offset), for both vertex and edge indices.

 ```java
 // get first page of persons (note that null is passed as start key)